Devconeta/Oasis/README.md

-# Oasis: Decentralized Funding for Research
+# Oasis: Infrastructure for researchers and scientists to build censorship-resistant, independently funded science that is open to everyone.

 ## Introduction